Craig Conn: NLL career

-Canadian Box Career
+Canadian Box career

 Junior

 Conn made headlines in 1998 when he played with the St. Catharines Jr. B Spartan Warriors at only the age of 14 (the team's head coach was his father, Morris Conn).
 Conn played 72 games for the St. Catharines Athletics in the OLA Junior A Lacrosse League from 1999 to 2003.
 In 1999, he was given the Joey Nieuwendyk Award for Rookie of the Year.
 From 2001 to 2003, Conn lead the Athletics to three straight League championships and two Minto Cup National championships (2001, 2003).
 He was also a member of the 2004 Minto Cup Champion Burnaby Lakers of the British Columbia Junior A Lacrosse League.
 He is one of the few players in CLA history to win 3 Minto Cups in 4 years, and is only one of three players (the other being Shawn Evans and Mark Matthews) to win a Minto Cup title in two consecutive years with two different teams.

 Senior

 In the WLA draft, Conn was selected 2nd overall by the New Westminster Salmonbellies.
-During the 2007 season, Conn sufferered a major knee injury while playing with the Salmonbellies during the Western Lacrosse Association's playoffs.
+During the 2007 season, Conn suffered a major knee injury while playing with the Salmonbellies during the Western Lacrosse Association's playoffs.
 This would cause Conn to miss the entire 2008 NLL season as well as the 2008 WLA season.
 Conn made his return to Senior lacrosse in 2009 with the Six Nations Chiefs of Major Series Lacrosse.
 Conn returned to the Salmonbellies for the 2010 season where he played in the Mann Cup, losing to the Peterborough Lakers.
 Conn retired from Senior lacrosse after the season.